wuciawe/wuciawe.github.io/_posts/2014-08-29-override-overload-overwrite.md

 -   the same function signature
 -   the return type conforms covariance

+In Java, when you override a method, you could add `@Override` annotation on that method, this will let the compiler to help you check out whether you actually override a method or just mistake or misspell something.

 `overload`: function overloading means:

 -   the same range (in the same class)